ramp-up-k8s/docker-kube-rampup/03-building-from-dockerfile.md

 3. Finally, upload both images to any container Registry such as *Docker Hub* or *ECR* properly tagged.
 4. From this point you will have to make use of a source code management tool such as Git or SVN and upload your advance to a hosting platform e.g. Github or RiouxSVN to keep it safe and versioned.

-**Notes**:
-- This connection could be easily done by using a multi-container app definer like *Docker Compose*, but this is an approach that we will treat later.
+**Note**: This connection could be easily done by using a multi-container app definer like *Docker Compose*, but this is an approach that we will treat later.